Albanians in Serbia: 19th century

 The expulsion and ethnic cleansing of Albanians from southern Serbia was the result of a policy of ethnic homogenization of the Serbian state and reflected Serbia's strategic goal of expanding southwards to Macedonia and Old Serbia.
 In Serbian geopolitical strategy, Albanians were seen as an "undesirable and unreliable population" which had to be replaced with a "reliable" population.
-Orthodox Serbs, Herzegovinians and Montenegrins were invited to settle in the depopulated areas.
-A part of the Serb settlers came from nearby eastern Kosovo and had been driven out in interethnic violence by the muhaxhirs who had settled just across the new border.
+Orthodox Serbs from Montenegro and Herzegovina were invited to settle in the depopulated areas.
+A part of the Serb settlers came from nearby eastern Kosovo that had been driven out in interethnic violence by the muhaxhirs who had settled just across the new border.
 The large depopulation and economic devaluation of the new territories couldn't be balanced by any means so the Serbian government attempted to attract some of the Albanians who had been expelled to settle again in Serbia.
-Milan Obrenović, future King of Serbia since 1882, struck a deal directly with Shahid Pasha, a local Albanian military officer from Jablanica.
-Shahid Pasha was commander of the Ottoman barracks of Sofia in the 1877–78 war.
+King Milan I struck a deal directly with Shahid Pasha, a local Albanian military officer from Jablanica.
 Under the agreement, some Muslim Albanians returned to Gornja Jablanica (Medveđa).

-Early 20th century
+20th century

+Some historians suggest that Austro-Hungarian emissaries were active in areas where Serbs and Albanians coexisted, deliberately stirring conflicts and divisions between the two nations to advance their state's political interests and influence.

 During the Balkan wars, the Kosovo Vilayet and Sandžak became part of Serbia.
 Tens of thousands of Albanian civilians were massacred and expelled from the newly conquered territories.
 In Novi Pazar, General Petar Živković targeted the Albanians of the region.
 Many journalists who including Leon Trotsky, Leo Freundlich observed and recorded the events.
 Danish journalist Fritz Magnussen recorded the slaughter of 5,000 Albanians near Pristina.

-In the Kingdom of Yugoslavia, Albanians were divided in three banovinas (counties): Vardar Banovina, Zeta Banovina and Morava Banovina since 1929.
+In the Kingdom of Yugoslavia, Albanians were divided in three banovinas (counties): Vardar Banovina, Zeta Banovina, and Morava Banovina since 1929.
 The Albanians of modern-day southern Serbia were within Vardar Macedonia.
-In Titoist Yugoslavia, the Preševo valley didn't become part of the Autonomous Province of Kosovo but part of Yugoslav Serbia.
+In the socialist Yugoslavia, the Preševo Valley didn't become part of the Autonomous Province of Kosovo but part of the Serbia proper.
 This decision was influenced by the location of transport infrastructure near Preševo.
 In Albanian politics, Preševo continues to be called "eastern Kosovo".